 B-Boying, or breakdance as it's referred to by the media, but rather breaking within the scene, is a style of dance that originated on the streets of NYC in the late 1970s.
 It’s one of the four pillars of Hip Hop culture along with DJing, MCing and Graffiti Art.
 Over the years, B-Boying has grown into a rich and vibrant scene, with active communities stretching across every corner of the globe.
 Each year, top dancers and crews continue to push the limits of breaking, evolving it into an art form unlike any other.

-Red Bull BC One started in 2004 in Biel, Switzerland, and the World Final since has travelled to Berlin, Germany (2005), São Paulo, Brazil (2006), Johannesburg, South Africa (2007), Paris, France (2008), New York City, USA (2009), Tokyo, Japan (2010), Moscow, Russia (2011), Rio de Janeiro, Brazil (2012) and Seoul, South Korea (2013).
-This year Red Bull BC One will travel to Paris again for the Red Bull BC One France World Final 2014.
+Red Bull BC One started in 2004 in Biel, Switzerland, and the World Final since has travelled to Berlin, Germany (2005), São Paulo, Brazil (2006), Johannesburg, South Africa (2007), Paris, France (2008), New York City, USA (2009), Tokyo, Japan (2010), Moscow, Russia (2011), Rio de Janeiro, Brazil (2012), Seoul, South Korea (2013), Paris, France (2014) and Rome, Italy (2015).
+The 2016 edition will be held in Nagoya, Japan.

 B-Boys are judged according to their artistic skills, choreography, innovation and character.
 The one-on-one battle format lets B-Boys show not only their mastery of the B-Boy essentials– toprock, downrock, power moves and freezes– but also their overall style and individual expression.

 It’s no secret that some of the most groundbreaking dancing today can be seen on the stage of the Red Bull BC One, as each year the competition gets tougher and dancers seek new ways of movement to outdo their opponents, all the while influencing the next generation of B-Boys.
 Today, Red Bull BC One belt remains the most coveted prize in B-Boying in the world.

-May the best B-Boy win!
+May the best B-Boy or B-Girl win!